-Fancy a breath of fresh air, a return to the roots?
+Fancy a breath of fresh air and a return to simpler times?
 Parks, gardens, nature reserves, the Ballon d’Alsace, the renowned Wine Route… Alsace can quench your thirst for greenery and fulfilment!

-There are no less than 21 nature reserves in Alsace: if you want to be convinced, come to the Alsacian Petite Camargue, to the Delta de la Sauer or on the Rhinau Island where abundant creepers, a multitude of birds and root trees in the water will transport you far from the places you think you know.
+There are 21 nature reserves in Alsace!
+Wander through the lush Alsatian Petite Camargue and the peaceful Delta de la Sauer.
+Stroll around Rhinau Island where abundant creepers, a multitude of birds, and twisted trees will transport you far from the places you think you know.

-Finally, gain height!
-Mountain enthusiasts will find happiness in Alsace by discovering the marked Alpine character of the Honeck Mountain or by admiring the magnificent Lac Blanc, overlooked by a rock in the shape of a fortress.
-Moreover, fortified castles highlighting the foothills of the Vosges, bunkers of the Maginot Line, the fortifications of Vauban listed a UNESCO World Heritage Site, just like Strasbourg and its Grande Ile.
-In Alsace, more than elsewhere, heritage rhymes with legacy.
+Fortified castles highlight the foothills of the Vosges and the bunkers of the Maginot Line.
+The fortifications of Vauban are listed as a UNESCO World Heritage Site, just like Strasbourg and its Grande Ile.
+In Alsace, more than elsewhere, heritage compliments legacy.

-A clever mix of German and French cultures, the wealth of our sometimes troubled past is marked in the Alsacian countryside.
-So, enthusiasts of stones loaded with history, travel through our towns and villages!
-And one cannot mention Alsacian heritage without mentioning the living heritage.
-You will be impressed by the know-how of craftsmen, in line with tradition with a touch of unsuspected modernity…
+A curious mix of German and French cultures, the wealth of the area’s sometimes troubled past is marked in the Alsacian countryside.
+Enthusiasts of stones loaded with history will love the walk through Alscae’s towns and villages!
+Heritage is still truly alive in the villages you will walk through, through skills passed down through generations.
+You will be impressed by the know-how of craftsmen, in line with tradition with a touch of modern adaption.